As it comes to women’s breasts there is no such thing as a standard. I believe we could fill up a whole new planet with us petite.

 Why I don’t believe these figures entirely?

 - A lot of petite never enter a lingerie store because they don’t sell their cup size.
+How will these women ever be part of research?

 What is the smallest bra size?